nickoe/nickoe.github.io/_posts/2011-12-23-auto-restore-firefox.md

 tags: firefox tricks notes
 ---

-I usually shutsdown my computer with poweroff, whereby I do not have to wait for stuff to close, wich I like.
+I usually shutdown my computer with `poweroff`, whereby I do not have to wait for stuff to close, which I like.
 I will not shutdown unless I have saved relevant work.
 Since I use the browser a lot, I have set it to autostart, but every single time booted my box it started firefox with the "Well, this is embarrassing." wee all know.
 Therefore I